USRSE/usrse.github.io/_posts/2022-08-30-sept-comm-call-on-groups-summary.md

 and more as described in our mission statement.

-The DEI working group believes that continuous education is crucial to improving the diversity, equity and inclusion in our community.
+The DEI working group believes that continuous education is crucial to improving the diversity, equity, and inclusion in our community.
 To that end, the group ogranizes a regular DEI Speaker Series where we invite experts to provide a broad perspective on a variety of DEI related issues.
 A regular DEI Media Club also provides members an opportunity for a deeper discussion around